DTJF/cmakefbc/cmake_fb_deps/_Tool.md

 dependency file gets still created, but contains only a comment (the first line of the above example).

-The tool doesn't support conditional compiling yet.
-All nested source dependencies get specified, even if the #`INCLUDE` statement is in a preprocessor #`IF` block that doesn't get compiled on the current system.
+\note The tool doesn't support conditional compiling yet.
+All nested
+      source dependencies get specified, even if the #`INCLUDE` statement is in a preprocessor #`IF` block that doesn't get compiled on the current system.